BMW 5 Series Saloon (2017 - ) review

 How good does it look?

-It seems like a lifetime ago since previous BMW designer-in-chief Chris Bangle was given free range to produce as many whacky designs as his imagination could muster.
-Nowadays, most of the motors coming out of Munich follow a more conservative, Russian doll approach.
-No surprise then, the 5 Series looks like a shrunken version of the latest 7 Series.
+The 5 Series has more than a hint of the larger 7 Series saloon to it.
 The twin circular headlights (LED units are standard across the range) frame the familiar kidney grille, while alloy wheels – at least 17 inches – are standard across the range.
 All models come with twin exhaust pipes, while M Sport models feature 19-inch alloy wheels, more prominent bumpers and sit a little lower to the ground on their sports suspension.
+The 530e plug-in hybrid has a charging panel on the front left, and can be spotted by the e-drive badge towards the rear of the car.

 What's the interior like?